 That’s where commercial landscape design can get creative.
 As an example, for one of its hospital clients, Turfscape painted containers in black to match the building’s architecture.
 For Baldwin Wallace, large containers can be painted brown or even a metallic bronze to bring in that school color to the hardscape, mixing in its yellow partner with the flower design.

-Crank Up The Color On Your College Or University Landscaping
+Crank Up The Flower Color On Your College Or Universities Landscaping

 School colors and spirit give every Northeast Ohio college or university unique chances to dress up their landscapes through the seasons with punchy tones and textures in highly visible outdoor spaces.